Atri-Labs/atrilabs-engine/packages/commands/README.md

     1. `choosePort` - This helps you find a free port given a default port.
     2. `src/utils/consoleHelpers.ts` - Provides helper functions such as `clearConsole`.

+## Scripts

+- The `dev-atri-app` is used to start Atri's development server.

+- The `create-atri-app` is used to create a new Atri project.

 ## Add environment variables to client side code

 All the environment variables that needs to be embedded in the application (client side) must start with `ATRI_APP_`.
 Some environment variables are available to client side by default such as `NODE_ENV`.